ondrolexa/apsg-book/sg2book/chapters/01-geomath/02-vectors.md

 :align: center
 ```

 But, what if we don’t care about the magnitude?
 What if we are only interested in the orientation of our vector?
-It is convenient to represent direction by \textbf{unit vector}, i.e. the vector with length of one.
+It is convenient to represent direction by **unit vector**, i.e. the vector with length of one.
-Any vector could be normalized to \textbf{unit vector} by dividing each of it's components by its magnitude.
+Any vector could be normalized to **unit vector** by dividing each of it's components by its magnitude.

 $${\boldsymbol{\hat u}} = \frac{{\boldsymbol{u}}}{{\left\| {\boldsymbol{u}} \right\|}} = {\boldsymbol{i}}\frac{{{u_1}}}{{\left\| {\boldsymbol{u}} \right\|}} + {\boldsymbol{j}}\frac{{{u_2}}}{{\left\| {\boldsymbol{u}} \right\|}} + {\boldsymbol{k}}\frac{{{u_3}}}{{\left\| {\boldsymbol{u}} \right\|}}$$